Abdel Hakim Amer

-Mohamed Abdel Hakim Amer (محمد عبد الحكيم عامر, /ar/; 11 December 1919 - 13 September 1967), better known as Abdel Hakim Amer, was an Egyptian military officer and politician.
+Mohamed Abdel Hakim Amer (Note: محمد عبد الحكيم عامر, /ar/) (11 December 1919 – 13 September 1967), better known as Abdel Hakim Amer, was an Egyptian military officer and politician.
 Amer served in the 1948 Arab–Israeli War, and played a leading role in the military coup that overthrew King Farouk in 1952.
 After leading Egyptian forces in the 1956 Suez war, he was appointed Minister for Defense by President Gamal Abdel Nasser and was Egyptian Vice President between 1958 and 1965.
+In October 1959, he assumed the role of Syria's governor, holding presidential authority.

 Early life and education

 Amer was born in Samalut, in the El Minya on 11 December 1919.
 He was from an affluent family, and his father was a land owner and village mayor.
-His uncle Mohammed Haidar Pasha served as the minister of war during the reign of King Farouk.
+His maternal uncle Mohammed Haidar Pasha served as the minister of war during the reign of King Farouk.

 After finishing school, Amer attended the Egyptian Military Academy and graduated in 1938.
 He was commissioned into the Egyptian Army in 1939.